BirdeeHub/nixCats-nvim/README.md

 This is a kickstarter style repo.
 It borrows a lot of lua from kickstarter.nvim.
 It has most of the same plugins.

-It is not all 1 file.
+The lua is not all 1 file.
 Because I dont like that much at all.
 It could be though.

 It is aimed at people who know enough lua to comfortably proceed from a kickstarter level setup